-Communication Majors can highlight their mastery of practical skills obtained through a particular concentration of advanced COMM coursework in a Specialty area of Communication by earning a Certificate in Communication.
+Communication Majors can highlight their mastery of practical skills obtained through a particular concentration of advanced COMM coursework in a Specialty area of Communication by earning a Credential in Communication.

 Career Prospects.
 Graduates of the Major in Communication are prepared for a variety of positions in the communication, sales, management, and media industries, in addition to the many career options available to graduates with a Liberal Arts and Sciences degree.
 The most recent post-graduate survey data (collected by the Center for Career Development) reports that 90% of COMM graduates are gainfully employed or in graduate school within one year of graduation.

 If you are interested in becoming a Communication major, please make an appointment to meet with an Academic Advisor to review the requirements and plan for prerequisites.
 Students may declare or change a CLAS Major or Minor through the CLAS Program Change website.

 - COMM courses available for the current or upcoming semester: Peoplesoft (Studentadmin)